raspberrypilearning/hows-your-day/en/step_1.md

 This means you should press the touch logo to set your mood.

-This will display an animation response to match your mood:
+This will display an animated response to match your mood:

 - A celebration dance to celebrate a 'Good' mood
 - An encouragement to smile in response to an 'OK' mood